What is Enterprise Data Warehouse?

 Data integration is the process of combining data from various sources into a single unified view.
 This is essential for creating a consistent and accurate dataset that can be used for analysis and reporting.
 Data integration involves:

-• ETL Processes: Extract, Transform, Load (ETL) processes are used to extract data from different sources, transform it into a suitable format, and load it into the EDW.
+• ETL Processes: Extract, Transform, Load (ETL) processes, supported by the best ETL tools, are used to extract data from different sources, transform it into a suitable format, and load it into the EDW.
 This ensures that data is clean, consistent, and ready for analysis.

 • Data Mapping and Cleansing: Data from different sources often comes in various formats and standards.
 Data mapping aligns these differences, and data cleansing removes errors and inconsistencies.